galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 specialised Galaxy tool for developers that generates tools from scripts.
 This tutorial is designed to introduce that unusual tool.

-## The ToolFactory generates new Galaxy tools.
+## The ToolFactory
-{: .no_toc}

 The ToolFactory is an automated, form driven code generator.

-It runs as a typical Galaxy tool, except that it will only run for an administrative user.
-This is a minimal security precaution (see warnings below).
+It runs as a typical Galaxy tool, except that it will only run for an administrative user, as a security precaution.

-It was developed for skilled programmers who need new "real" Galaxy tools for their own use or for users they support.
-Any user comfortable with scripting languages on a Linux command line may find it useful if they ever need a real Galaxy tool that wraps a working script.
+It was developed for skilled programmers who need new Galaxy tools for their own use or for users they support.
+Any user comfortable with scripting languages on a Linux command line may find it useful if they ever need a Galaxy tool that wraps a working script.
 Shell utilities and scripting language interpreters supported by Conda can be used.

 Generated tools pass Planemo lint, and are functionally indistinguishable from equivalent manually written tools.
 They contain a test based on the test data provided at tool generation.
 Trivial working examples using bash, Python, Rscript, Lisp, Prolog, Perl and sed are provided and described below.